-On March 12th, 2020 the Florida legislature approved the Council’s legislation to exempt holistic health and wellness professionals, and this was signed into law on July 1st!
+On March 12th, 2020 the Florida legislature approved the Council’s legislation to exempt holistic health and wellness professionals, and this was signed into law that July 1st.
 This monumental victory would not have happened without our amazing member schools and stakeholders.
 Is your school a member?

 Analysis of the Exemption

 Florida’s Dietetics Practice and Nutrition Act (DNPA) requires a license to provide “dietetics and nutrition practice or nutrition counseling”[1] for remuneration.
-The law defines dietetics and nutrition practice as:
+The law defines dietetics and nutrition practice quite broadly which led to confusion in our community of practitioners.

 “Any person who provides information, wellness recommendations, or advice concerning nutrition, or who markets food, food materials, or dietary supplements for remuneration, if such person does not provide such services to a person under the direct care and supervision of a medical doctor for a disease or medical condition requiring nutrition intervention, not including obesity or weight loss, and does not represent himself or herself as a dietitian, licensed dietitian, registered dietitian, nutritionist, licensed nutritionist, nutrition counselor, or licensed nutrition counselor, or use any word, letter, symbol, or insignia indicating or implying that he or she is a dietitian, nutritionist, or nutrition counselor.”[1]

-A new exemption to licensure will be codified as 468.505(n) in the Florida statutes and provide considerable room to practice for unlicensed practicantes.
+A new exemption to licensure will be codified as 468.505(n) in the Florida statutes and provide considerable room to practice for nonlicensed practices.
 While the new exemption goes a long way to open the practice of holistic health, there are still caveats to be aware of:

 Titles